“Travelling Ceramics” – New Accessibility Toolkit for People with Disabilities

 The Centre for the Study of Modern Ceramics – G. Psaropoulos Foundation has developed an Accessibility Toolkit focused on contemporary ceramics, aiming to introduce individuals with intellectual, mobility, and hearing disabilities to the art of ceramics—from traditional forms to its modern expressions.

-Accessibility Toolkit Contributors
+Museum Toolkit Contributors

 Concept & General Supervision: